egyptiangio/newspaparr/README.md

 ### Supported Libraries

-- Most OCLC/WorldCat libraries
+- Libraries with newspaper pass programs
-- Libraries using standard OCLC authentication
+- Any library-provided newspaper access URL
 - Custom adapters can be added for special cases

 ### Renewal States